Bombe/gradle-fcp-plugin/README.md

 ./gradlew publishPluginPublicationToMavenLocal
 ```

-2. Include it in your `buildscript` section.
+2. Include it in your `build.gradle`.

 ```
 buildscript {